 Cats with blood work showing low globulin might be experiencing liver dysfunction, anemia, or kidney issues.
 The diet and thyroid may need to be examined in cats with decreased globulin levels.

 If feline globulin numbers are of great concern, a test called electrophoresis can further break down globulin levels.
 A problem might then be limited to the alpha, beta, or gamma globulin.
 This will further help narrow down problem areas.
-For example, issues such as inflammation can be severe when alpha globulin is increased, but more mild when the increase is in beta globulin.
+For example, issues such as inflammation can be severe when alpha globulin is increased, but milder when the increase is in beta globulin.
 An inflammatory condition known as FIP, or Feline Infectious Peritonitis, causes an increase in beta globulin.

 Total protein is one of the many numbers on a blood work profile that works along with globulin to tell a larger story.
 Because protein numbers can fluctuate with diet, it is important to note that cats on a high-protein diet, such as a raw meat diet, will normally show slightly higher protein numbers.